LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="TrackableStatusPosting-post-">Trackable Status Posting (POST)</h4>
  The Trackable status API works very similar to the Status API but it returns a Post id that you can use to track the stats(shares, likes, comments) for a specific share/post/status update.
 This API requires setting permissions in your LoginRadius Dashboard.<br><br> The Trackable Status API is used to update the status on the user's wall and return an Post ID value.
-It is commonly referred to as Permission based sharing or Push notifications.<br><br> POST Input Parameter Format: application/x-www-form-urlencoded [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/social-login/advanced-social-api/trackable-status-posting/)
+It is commonly referred to as Permission based sharing or Push notifications.<br><br> POST Input Parameter Format: application/x-www-form-urlencoded.

 ```java